Telemedicine Studies: Exploring the Impact of Remote Healthcare Solutions

 Telehealth Services and Medications for Opioid Use Disorder During the COVID-19 Pandemic

-This is the first study of four recent telemedicine studies covered in this week’s research round up.
-The study published in JAMA Psychiatry found that the availability of opioid use disorder-related telehealth services and medications during the COVID-19 pandemic was associated with a lowered likelihood of fatal drug overdose among Medicare beneficiaries.
-The study was led by researchers at the National Center for Injury Prevention and Control, the Office of the Administrator, the Center for Clinical Standards and Quality, the Centers for Medicare & Medicaid Services (CMS), and the National Institute on Drug Abuse.
+The first of four recent telemedicine studies was published in JAMA Psychiatry.
+The research was led by researchers at the National Center for Injury Prevention and Control, the Office of the Administrator, the Center for Clinical Standards and Quality, the Centers for Medicare & Medicaid Services (CMS), and the National Institute on Drug Abuse.
+The research found that Medicare beneficiaries who began telemedicine opioid treatment during the pandemic with opioid help disorder-related telehealth services had a 33% lower risk of a fatal drug overdose.

-• Mortality rates (classified as all-cause mortality and drug overdose mortality specifically) were higher in the pandemic cohort compared to the pre-pandemic cohort; however, the percentage of deaths due to drug overdose was similar between the two cohorts.
+Mortality rates (classified as all-cause mortality and drug overdose mortality specifically) were higher in the pandemic cohort compared to the pre-pandemic cohort; however, the percentage of deaths due to drug overdose was similar between the two cohorts.

 Secure and Fast Emergency Road Healthcare Service and Blockchain Technology